Neckarsulm

 Neckarsulm ([nɛkaʁˈzʊlm]) is a city in northern Baden-Württemberg, Germany, near Heilbronn, and part of the district of Heilbronn.
 As of 2016, Neckarsulm had 26,800 inhabitants.
 The name Neckarsulm derives from the city's location where the Neckar and Sulm rivers meet.

 Neckarsulm is known for its renewable energy projects and wine.
 The Weingärtnergenossenschaft Neckarsulm-Gundelsheim (winegrower's cooperative of Neckarsulm and Gundelsheim) is the oldest winegrower's collective in Germany.
 The wine Trollinger and Lemberger are the principal varieties of grape grown in this region.
-The Schwarz Gruppe (Schwarz Group) who leads both companies Lidl and Kaufland has its headquarter in Neckarsulm.
+The Schwarz Gruppe (Schwarz Group) who leads both companies Lidl and Kaufland has its headquarters in Neckarsulm.

 Neckarsulm was first mentioned in a document in 771 and was granted city status around 1300.
 The city celebrated its 1250th birthday in 2021.

 Geography

 Neckarsulm is located on the eastern side of the Neckar River Valley.
-The town is approximately 30 km from the Löwenstein Mountains away and part of the Swabian-Franconian Forest.
-Neckarsulm is to Heilbronn the closest city and the sixth largest city in the federal state Baden-Württemberg.
+The town is approximately 30 km from the Löwenstein Mountains and is part of the Swabian-Franconian Forest.
+The closest nearby city is Heilbronn, the sixth largest city in the federal state Baden-Württemberg.

 The urban area of Neckarsulm consists of the city itself and the districts of Amorbach, Dahenfeld, and Obereisesheim.